-- Maintain a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn - 2.
-Be prepared to teach - 3.
-Demonstrate interest in teaching and concern for student achievement - 4.
-Know and reference their building policies and rules, and enforce them in a fair and consistent manner - Communicate to students and parents: - Course objective and requirements - Marking/grading procedures - Assignment deadlines - Expectations for students - Classroom discipline plan - Communicate regularly with students, parents and other teachers concerning growth and achievement - Confront issues of discrimination and harassment in any situation that threatens the emotional or physical health or safety of any students, school employee or any person who is lawfully on school property or at a school function - Address personal biases that may prevent equal treatment of all students in the school or classroom setting - Set a good example for students and colleagues by demonstrating dependability, integrity and other standards of ethical conduct, including professional decorum (i.e. dress, attendance, and communication) - Report incidents of discrimination and harassment that are witnessed or otherwise brought to a teacher's attention to the building administrator/Dignity Act Coordinator (DAC) in a timely manner
+- 1. Maintain a climate of mutual respect and dignity, which will strengthen students' self-concept and promote confidence to learn;

+- 2. Be prepared to teach;

+- 3. Demonstrate interest in teaching and concern for student achievement;

+- 4. Know and reference their building policies and rules, and enforce them in a fair and consistent manner;

+- 5. Communicate to students and parents:

+- a.
+Course objective and requirements

+- b.
+Marking/grading procedures

+- c.
+Assignment deadlines

+- d.
+Expectations for students

+- e.
+Classroom discipline plan

+- 6. Communicate regularly with students, parents and other teachers concerning growth and achievement.